 Only then is the spice ready for use, sold by the ounce and often presented in beautifully crafted glass jars.

-It´s all done by hand, no machinery to help here.
+It´s all done by hand.

 Not so many hotels right in Consuegra, but a few charming ones, with typical Spanish style, can be found.